VBisenov/AssemblyPixelart/README.md

 "# AssemblyPixelart"
-"# Picture in /pic folder"
+# Picture in /pic folder